Search API Connector Documentation

 - Select a destination sheet, name your request, and click Run.

-Alternatively, you can create a custom request instead of using API Connector’s built-in integration.
+Alternatively, you can create a custom request instead of using API Connector’s built-in integration, using any of the endpoints and parameters shown in the API documentation.
 When you create a custom request, you add your complete URL into the request URL field, select QuickBooks from the OAuth menu, and add 2 headers:

 Custom requests are useful for creating more complex queries that include dates and other filters.
 To easily convert your preset request to a custom request, click Output Options > More Options > Add Request URL.
 This will print your URL into your sheet where you can copy and paste it into a custom request.